 How can we benefit from knowing our DNA information?
 What are the risks of sharing genetic data?
 Should we modify the genome of human embryos in laboratories?
 The SIENNA project will address these and other ethical, legal and social aspects of genomic technologies using a structured approach.

 We started our work with a state-of-the-art review of the field to define what our analysis of the ethical, legal and social implications (ELSI) of human genetics and genomics should cover.
-In the next steps we will:
+In the next steps we:

-- Analyse legal documents, including human rights requirements that are relevant to genomics
+- Analysed legal documents, including human rights requirements that are relevant to genomics

-- Survey guidance documents for research ethics protocols and professional ethics codes.
+- Surveyed guidance documents for research ethics protocols and professional ethics codes.

-- Identify and analyse current and potential future ethical issues related to genomics.
+- Identifyied and analysed current and potential future ethical issues related to genomics.

-The SIENNA project will also engage a wide range of stakeholders through workshops, surveys and citizen panels.
-Input from these stakeholders will inform our analyses.
-At the end of the project, we will propose an ethical framework to help guide genomic research, and the use of genomic technologies.
+The SIENNA project also engaged a wide range of stakeholders through workshops, surveys and citizen panels.
+Input from these stakeholders and surveys of public opinion informed our analysesa and proposals.

 Proposals for the ethical management of human genetics and genomics